vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/assets.rst

 .. image:: assets/assets09.png
    :align: center
-   :alt: Disposal of Assets in Odoo Accounting
+   :alt: Disposal of Assets in Leansoft Accounting

 Odoo Accounting then generates all the journal entries necessary to dispose of the asset, including the gain or loss on sale, which is based on the difference between the asset's book value at the